-Dr. Leo J. Miller was a maverick in the mining industry and his legacy is far greater than his two exploration projects that became major mines: Kidd Creek in Canada, and Lee Creek Phosphate in North Carolina.
-In these mineral exploration projects, Dr. Miller diverged from standard interpretations of geological processes thought to have formed the respective deposits, and applied innovative, high-tech tools to detect them.
+Dr. Leo J. Miller was a maverick in the mining industry and his legacy is far greater than his two exploration projects that became major mines: Kidd Creek in Canada and Lee Creek Phosphate in North Carolina.
+In these exploration projects, he diverged from standard interpretations of geological processes thought to have formed the respective deposits, and applied high-tech tools to detect them.

-As a young man in 1943, Dr. Miller joined the 10th Mountain Division during World War II.
-He served in the Philippines training Filipino guerrillas and was commander of a Filipino scout unit.
-When the war ended, he entered the University of Southern California where he received a B.S. degree in Geology in 1950.
-After graduating, Dr. Miller worked in west Texas as a jug hustler and then joined the US Atomic Energy Commission (AEC) to explore for uranium on the Colorado Plateau.
-The AEC subsequently gave him a grant to pursue a Ph.D. at Columbia University where his dissertation examined the genesis of uranium deposits in the Shinarump conglomerate.
+As a young man in 1943, Dr. Miller joined the 10th Mountain Division during World War II and eventually served in the Philippines as commander of a Filipino scout unit.
+When the war ended, he entered the University of Southern California, receiving his BS degree in Geology in 1950.
+After graduating, he worked in west Texas as a jug hustler and then joined the US Atomic Energy Commission (AEC) to explore for uranium on the Colorado Plateau.
+The AEC subsequently gave him a grant to pursue a PhD at Columbia University where his dissertation examined the genesis of uranium deposits in the Shinarump conglomerate.